olliescience/OpenGL/README.md

 # OpenGL
 You made it to the repository of my basic OpenGL 3D experimentation project.

-The 'Libraries' folder contains relevant libraries, currently GLUT, GLEW & GLM.
+The 'Libraries' folder contains relevant libraries, currently FreeGLUT, GLEW & GLM.